- Solar advice hub

 Why do you need an inverter for solar panels?

-Your solar panel system will need an inverter for several reasons:
+Your solar panel system will need an inverter for three key reasons:

 - Conversion of electricity: Solar panels produce DC electricity, while your home’s power outlets need AC electricity.
 The inverter plays a vital role in converting DC electricity into AC electricity.